jneug/typst-codelst/manual.typ

 ```]
 ]

-To show code from a file load it with #cmd[read] and pass the result to #cmd[sourcefile] alongside the filename:
+To show code from a file, load it with #cmd[read] and pass the result to #cmd[sourcefile] alongside the filename:

 #example(raw("#sourcefile(read(\"typst.toml\"), file:\"typst.toml\")"))[
 	#codelst.sourcefile(read("typst.toml"), file:"typst.toml")
 ]

-Its useful to define an alias for #cmd-[sourcefile]:
+It is useful to define an alias for #cmd-[sourcefile]:

 #sourcecode[```typc
 let codelst-sourcefile = sourcefile